Siding Savvy: Repairing Fiber Cement Like a Pro

 • Normal Aging: The siding itself is incredibly durable, but the coatings and sealants that protect it are not.
 Over 10-20 years, UV radiation, temperature cycles, and environmental pollutants will degrade paint and caulk, necessitating maintenance.

-I’m Jordan Smith.
-With over 15 years in the exterior construction industry, I’ve specialized in diagnosing water intrusion and restoring building envelopes.
-The most consistent lesson I’ve learned is this: when fiber cement siding repair adheres strictly to manufacturer best practices—using the correct corrosion-resistant fasteners, maintaining proper clearances, sealing all cut edges with an alkali-resistant primer, and correctly treating every joint—the siding system performs flawlessly and routinely lasts for its full 30- or 50-year warranty period.
+With over 60 combined years of exterior construction experience, the team at Smithrock Roofing has seen every variation of fiber cement damage that the NC Triad’s climate can dish out.
+The most consistent lesson from that experience is this: when fiber cement siding repair adheres strictly to manufacturer best practices—using the correct corrosion-resistant fasteners, maintaining proper clearances, sealing all cut edges with an alkali-resistant primer, and correctly treating every joint—the siding system performs flawlessly and routinely lasts for its full warranty period.

 In this comprehensive guide, you’ll learn everything you need to know to identify problems early, assemble the right professional-grade tools, execute lasting repairs, and make an informed decision about when to call a professional.
 By the end, you’ll have the confidence to: